aws-powertools/powertools-lambda-typescript/docs/utilities/batch.md

 ```

 1.  **Step 1**.
 Creates a partial failure batch processor for SQS FIFO queues.
 See [partial failure mechanics for details](#partial-failure-mechanics)

+!!!
+Note
+    Note that SqsFifoPartialProcessor is synchronous using `processPartialResponseSync`.
+    This is because we need to preserve the order of messages in the queue.
+See [Async or sync processing section](#async-or-sync-processing) for more details.

 ### Processing messages from Kinesis